Idaho’s Response

 Throughout the 2023 and 2024 treatments, ISDA closed public access to the affected stretch of Mid Snake River.
 The closures were in place to minimize the potential spread of quagga mussels as well as prioritize the public’s safety.

-2023 and 2024 delimiting surveys
+delimiting surveys

 To better understand the extent of the physical range of impacted area, ISDA staff survey the water in the Mid-Snake River area for quagga mussel larvae.
 ISDA staff and partners surveyed at a rapid pace to map out any other presence of quagga mussel larvae or adults in the area.